netisu/chimera/README.md

 Netisu presents.....
 #  Chimera 🦁 🐍 🐐

-Use your adonis named routes in your inertia frontend of choice.
+Use your AdonisJS named routes in your inertia frontend.

 ## Installation